AhmathNafees/Self-made-Functions-and-Components/README.md

-I created the functions using python by self
+I created the functions by self